KinveyApps/Ionic-Starter/readme.md

 ## Setup

-1. Download the zip file and extract the file.
-2. Excecute `npm install` to follow the instructions.
+1. Excecute `npm install` to follow the instructions.
-3. Create a user using the [console](http://console.kinvey.com) for your application.
+2. Create a user using the [console](http://console.kinvey.com) for your application.
 3. Create a posts collection for your Kinvey application using the [console](http://console.kinvey.com) and import the provided posts.json file.

 ## Run